rfmcmillan/sfs-challenge/README.md

 ### Getting started

+First, please navigate into the folder that was just cloned from the GitHub repository.

-To begin, please run the below CLI commands to install dependencies, build and start the app.
+Then please run the below CLI commands to install dependencies, build and start the app.

 ```bash
 npm install